-Causes icheck to generate the specified check to an output file.
-When you use the output file with icstat, icstat will perform the specified check.
+Description Causes icheck to generate the specified check to an output file.
+When you use the filename The name of the manifest file that contains the checks that icstat will perform.
+See also Rules for specifying a filename or directory as parameters.